GonzaloJCC/BlackJack/README.md

 ## Known Issues:
 - Players cannot bet when their chips are between 0 and 1.
 - Action buttons blink a lot.
+- With GUI enabled game crashes if a player has 9 cards.